Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/05-form-input/01-page.md

 <div class="divider-heading"></div>

 The **input element** is used to collect data from users.
-This is an element that you will likely use often as a web developer.
-The data collected by this element can be sent as part of a bunch of data in a form element to a server.
-This element can also be accessed through client-side JavaScript, allowing developers to create ways of getting data they can process on the client-computer.
+This is an element that you use often as a web developer.
+Data collected by this element is sent the server as a collection in the form element.
+This element can also be accessed through client-side JavaScript, which is performed on the user's computer which helps with performance.